PacLII Home | Databases | WorldLII | Search | Feedback

 (1) The function of the Land Ombudsman is to investigate any complaint made to him or her provided that it complies with the grounds listed in section 6N.

-(2) Upon receipt of a complaint the Land Ombudsman must with days, or as soon as practicable:
+(2) Upon receipt of a complaint the Land Ombudsman must within 21 days, or as soon as practicable:

 (a) review all reports, lease documents and all other available materials; and